Experience a once-in-a-decade performance amongst the beauty of the Austrian Alps

 Our tour begins at London St Pancras International, and after meeting your Tour Manager, we board the Eurostar service to Paris where, on arrival, we continue to Stuttgart where we stay overnight.

 On Day 2, we travel to Zell am See, where we stay for the next three nights.
-Depending on departure date, we either stay at the Grand Hotel Zell am See or the 4-Star Neue Post.
+Depending on the departure date, we either stay at the Grand Hotel Zell am See or the 4-Star Neue Post.
 Zell am See is one of the most well-known Austrian towns, a haven for visitors, skiers and hikers alike.
 The lake on whose banks it is sat is a glorious expanse of water stretched across the entire valley.
 (Day 1 - Eurostar meal, D; Day 2 - B, D)

 Day 3 – The Pinzgaubahn and the Krimml Waterfalls